droveda/reactive-programming-course/NOTES05.md

 * **startWith**
   * useful when you have multiple producers and you want to check one producer first before you go to another producer.
 (Example cache)
 * **concat**
-  * it is the other whay of the startWith
+  * it is the other way of the startWith
 * **merge**
   * it will allow subscribing to multiple producers at the same time (example getting flights from the flight companies)
 * **zip**
-  * It looks like the merge nut it is all or nothing (you need a response from all the producers (they shoukld give one item))
+  * It looks like the merge but it is all or nothing (you need a response from all the producers (they should give one item))
 * **flatMap**
   * the flaMap will be subscribing to the inner publisher
 * **concatMap**